Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 <img src = "https://github.com/CaseFNI/Sensorized-Breakable-Block-and-DLC/blob/main/Docs/Images/DLC%20Installer.png">

+You may also be interested in their [github](https://github.com/DeepLabCut/DeepLabCut).

 #### Install DeepLabCut
 Find and open **Anaconda Powershell Prompt (anaconda3)**
 * This was installed in the the first step, [Install Anaconda and Python](#install-anaconda-and-python).